Left to Right: Tony Volpentest, Ross Perot, Bryan Hoddle, and Larry Weber

 The meet promoter agreed to the terms of my proposal.
 The race between Tony and Neil became the first major Paralympic undercard event in the track and field world.

 The main event, of course, was between Michael Johnson and Donavan Bailey.
-Johnson was the Olympic Champion and world record holder in the 400 meters and 200 meters, and Donavan Bailey was the 100 meters Olympic Champion.
+Johnson was the Olympic Champion and world record holder in the 400 and 200 meters, and Donavan Bailey was the 100-meter Olympic Champion.
 They raced at 150 meters to determine the fastest non-disabled runner in the world.

-In the undercard race before the main event, Tony out leaned Neil Fuller from Australia.
+Before the main event, Tony outleaned Neil Fuller from Australia at the finish of the 100 meters in the undercard race.
 The crowd exploded in appreciation of a great race.
-The race was a success and seemed very interesting to the crowd that day.
+The race was successful and seemed very interesting to the public that day.

 That day, Michael Johnson pulled a muscle and did not finish the race against Donavan Bailey in the main event.